jorisvink/litany/README.md

 As it stands right now you can see the list of all peers that are online due to the fact that it uses a liturgy underneath.

-You can double client a peer to open its chat window (spawned as a separate process), your peer needs to do the same right now as there is no signaling yet.
+You can double click on a peer to open its chat window (spawned as a separate process), your peer needs to do the same right now as there is no signaling yet.